ZiXian92/AppLS/README.md

 # AppLS
 AppLS stands for *ls* on your app's *Document* directory.
 It is a simple-to-use plug-and-play app that allows iOS developers to visually see the directory organisation of their app's *Document* directory when debugging file-related issues.

+# Release Notes
+Release version: 1.0beta
+Currently, only the Swift version of the app is available.
+Version 1.0, which contains the Objective-C version, will be made available in the coming weeks.

 # Importing to project
 1. Download the repository.
 2. Open the project to which this app is to be imported to.